Wide Width Shoes - The Essential Guide

 The letters differ for men and women since men’s feet tend to be larger and wider than women’s feet.
 Normally a wide width shoe for women is indicated with the letter D; for men a wide width shoe is indicated with 2E.

-Women’s Extra-wide shoes for women are indicated with 2E and for men an extra wide width shoe is indicated with 4E
+Women’s Extra-wide shoes for women are indicated with 2E and for men an extra wide width shoe is indicated with 4E.

 For most people requiring wider shoes, a wider shoe at the ball- of-the-foot and toe-box is most important.
 When measured at the ball-of-the-foot, the difference between shoe widths is approximately 1/4”.
 A wide width is 1/4” wider than a medium width and an extra wide width is 1/2” wider than a medium width.

-People with foot swelling or edema may benefit from additionally measuring their instep girth, which will help them choose the appropriate shoe width.
+People with foot swelling or edema symptoms may benefit from additionally measuring their instep girth, which will help them choose the appropriate shoe width.
 In general, the instep girth of the shoe increases 3/16” for every increase in width for the same length.

 B width